LoopKit/loopdocs/docs/faqs/rileylink-faqs.md

 </p>

 ## Can you swap out the old antenna on a RL?
 Yes, the antenna swap is not a hard swap if you just have basic soldering skills.
 The old antenna can be removed easily by reheating the solder.
 New 433MHz antennas and a cap can be found on [GetRileyLink site](https://getrileylink.org/product/433diyupgrade/).
+Tips: use flux and clean the antenna stub before soldering.
+Poorly DIY-soldered antennas can lead to decreased range and frequent communication drops between Loop and the pods.

 ## How long will my RL last?
 I am still using the original RL from 2.5 years ago, so would seem like a long time.

 ## How long will my RL battery last?
 Eventually, lipo batteries will lose charging capacity and you would want to replace if you notice the battery not lasting the full day.
-We've been over 1.5 years on the same battery without issue currently.
+We've been using our current battery for nearly 2 years without issue.

 ## How can I tell how much charge my RL has?
 You can't.
 There is no charge level indicator.
 Just charge it nightly, and you won't have a problem.
 Full battery charge should last about 30-36 hours depending on battery health.
 Charging takes less than 2 hours.